 While most little girls dreamed of becoming teachers, actresses, or nurses, Marisol Rivera dreamt of one day becoming a whore.
-Like a boy who looked in awe at a soldier or police officer, Marisol would fixate on prostitutes even when they weren’t working.
+Like a boy who looked in awe at a soldier or police officer, Marisol would fixate on prostitutes.
+She could spot one even when they weren’t in uniform.
 During the day, whores didn’t look like whores.
 They looked like every other woman, but not to Marisol.

-An off-duty working girl could be walking down the street carrying groceries, and the little girl would stop in her tracks and curiously stare at the woman as if she were looking at two stray dogs humping in the street.
+An off-duty working girl could be walking down the street carrying groceries, and the little girl would stop in her tracks and curiously stare at the woman as if she were looking at two stray dogs humping.
 Marisol would often get snatched out of her daze by her mother pulling on her hand.

 “Let’s go, Marisol,” her mother, Elena, would say, frustrated that she had to retrace her steps to retrieve the six-year-old.